Guide to Accessibility Compliance for CANVAS Users

 - Nest lists by using the Indent buttons (formatted text icon with arrow to the right).

-If you are using video files, you must make arrangements to have synchronized captions added.
-If you are using audio files, you must make arrangements to provide text transcripts.
-Media Services oversees assistance with procuring transcripts and captioning and additionally there is an easy way to order captions through 3C Media Solutions (provided by the Chancellor's Office).
-See the procedures on the Assistance page.
+If you are using video files, to support deaf and hard of hearing students, you will need to make arrangements to have synchronized captions added.
+Audio files will need text transcripts.
+There is an easy way to order captions and transcripts through 3C Media Solutions (provided by the Chancellor's Office).
+See the procedures on the Multimedia Accessibility page.
 Contact the Distance Education Assistive Technology Specialist for more information and assistance.

-When searching for third-party videos to add to your course sites, visit the Third-party Video Content Resources page first to see good sites that will likely have captioned videos.
+When searching for third-party videos to add to your course sites, visit the Third-party video sources page first to see good sites that will likely have captioned videos.

 The Canvas interface has been created to be accessible to those who are color blind.
 When choosing colors to apply to text or background colors, make sure there is adequate contrast between colored text and the background color.
-The Distance Education Assistive Technology Specialist will check to make sure colors that the instructor chooses pass accessibility compliance thresholds in course accessibility reviews.
+The Distance Education Assistive Technology Specialist will check to make sure colors that the instructor chooses pass accessibility compliance thresholds in course accessibility reviews and assist instructors on choosing colors that provide sufficient contrast.

 Changing colors for text and background colors to text is done in the Rich Content Editor using the Text Color and Background Color icons in the toolbar.
 These tools allow you to pick colors from a small palette.
 The screen shots below show what text colors are accessible on white, and what text colors are accessible on black backgrounds.

-✓ = accessible colors o = colors that are accessible only for large text (Header 2, or 24 px and larger)
+✓ = accessible colors L = colors that are accessible only for large text (Header 2, or 24 px and larger)

 ADVANCED: setting colors in HTML

-If you would like to choose colors outside of the palette provided by Canvas, you will need to access the HTML by clicking on the HTML Editor link at the top, right of the Rich Content Editor toolbar.
+NOTE: now with UDOIT and the Canvas Accessibility Checker, you no longer have to go into the HTML to use colors outside of what Canvas gives you.
+If you would prefer to edit in the HTML, use the following steps.
+You will need to access the HTML by clicking on the HTML Editor link at the top, right of the Rich Content Editor toolbar.
 If you choose a color from the Canvas palette as described above, the code is in place using

 <span> tags to surround the text you want to color and applying inline CSS style code: